richardphi1618/MQTT-to-GraphQL-Connector-for-SMP/README.md

 SMP_Identifier:
 The unique identifier to determine the source of the data.
 This is particularly helpful inside the SMP

+#TODO allow the addition of custom descriptions per topic
 #TODO automated tag mapping to attributes (may be a seperate project)